dcsaorg/DCSA-OpenAPI/ebl/v3/issuance_response/README.md

+## This API will be discontinued as it is now part of the [Bill of Lading Issuance](https://github.com/dcsaorg/DCSA-OpenAPI/edit/master/ebl/v3/issuance) API

 ### Bill of Lading Issuance Response (EBL_ISS_RSP) API

 The DCSA Bill of Lading Issuance Response API is specified on [**SwaggerHub**](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EBL_ISS_RSP).